manlius/muxViz/README.md

 Instead, if you create amazing visualizations using muxViz and you want to tweet them, remember to include the "#muxviz" hashtag: we will be happy to retweet.

+You might be interested in taking a look at the [official blog about muxViz](https://muxviz.wordpress.com), with posts about applications (analysis, visualization or both) to cool datasets.

 #### Citation

 If you use muxViz (or any part of muxViz, or images available in the gallery) for your multilayer analysis and visualization, you should cite the paper